nikimanoledaki/CV/README.md

 - Explored mathematical tools such as differentiation, optimization, and integration necessary for further study in statistics and data analysis.
 - Grade: 70% (First)

+## Skills

+#### Innovation & Creativity
+I co-created an original warehousing system to replace the traditional systems of organising donations in warehouses after a year of experience of working on the ground.
+During the early days of Boxwise, I had to pitch our prototype at competitions and present our original idea in front of judges and large audiences.
+I was a finalist for the **Change-Maker Award** from the King’s College Entrepreneurship Institute.
+My team also received the **European Youth Award** in the category Managing Life.

+My current passion project is creating portfolio websites for people who are going into creative fields.
+For example, I created a portfolio website for a filmmaker and illustrator based in London, which you are welcome to visit [here](https://www.arisalazar.com).

+#### Self-Learning
+I am curious, an avid reader and fast learner.
+I completed the MIT course `6.0001 on Introduction to Computer Science and Programming in Python` and am now following Kelsey Hightower's `Kubernetes the Hard Way` to learn more about containerisation and cloud computing.
+I read up on new publications from publishers such as O'Reilly and Manning and wrote a Medium article about [getting started with Machine Learning](https://medium.com/analytics-vidhya/machine-learning-for-beginners-84c23e090b18).

+#### Communication & Teamwork

+During Makers, I came up with an idea for a **chatbot that teaches people about personal finance and uses machine learning** in the backend.
+It was based on the idea of empowering people through financial literacy.
+My peers and I formed a team and successfully made it happen.
+I am always there for my peers to listen and motivate them because I strongly stand by the conviction that, in a team, no one should be left behind.

 ## Hobbies

 **Learning new languages.** Fluent in French, Greek, and English, studied Mandarin Chinese for 6 years, conversational in Spanish, learning Catalan.</br>